Gumball2415/FME7-5A-5B-DevBoard/README.md

 An Open-Source HardWare (OSHW) development/reproduction cartridge PCB designed for INES mapper 69.

+## PCB Specifications

+Note that this project is optimized for JLCPCB manufacturing, so you may have to modify the gerber export, remove the "JLCJLCJLCJLC" silkscreen text, etc.

+- 2 layers
+- 91.28mm x 58.34mm
+- 1.2mm thickness
+- ENIG-RoHS surface finish recommended; Gold fingers optional
+- Any soldermask color you want!

 ## License

 The PCB and schematics are licensed under the TAPR Open Hardware License ([www.tapr.org/OHL](http://www.tapr.org/OHL)). © Persune 2021